 Click here to read the full introduction to our original Kindness Elves tradition that we started last year!
 In the article I spoke about how we hoped to start a new family tradition each Christmas, using Kindness Elves as an Elf on the Shelf alternative.
 The feedback was immense and SO many people all around the world said they were going to join in with us and start a kindness revolution!
-We have grown our very own Kindness Elves Facebook community (please hop on over and join us there too) and I’m hoping this year everyone will share their own photos and ideas of that their Kindness Elves are getting up to.
+We have grown our very own Kindness Elves Facebook community (please hop on over and join us there too) as well as our own Instagram page too.

 To get you started and to help us all plan ahead, here are 25 ideas for ways to use the Kindness Elves in the run up to Christmas.
 Where possible I have included a photo from our little set ups last year.
 I will add more photos and ideas to the FB page this year as we go along.

 1. Give your Kindness Elves some names, and write a wish list together of all the kind things you can do for others this month, including at home, with family, friends, teachers, local charities, animals, service workers and those in need.
 (This list, generated by the children, should obviously influence what you choose to do next.
 The following are simply some ideas to get you started!)